ralfw/csrun/README.md

 int Square(int a) => a*a;
 ```

-Any function definitions just have to be done after the section heading `#functions`.
+Any function definitions just have to be done after a section heading `#functions`.

 *csrun* is for real beginners.
 Of them I don't expect to define a lot of types of their own.
 Functions, though, is a different matter.
 They are the first thing you need if you want to write programs beyond the trivial.
 That's why the section is titled `#function`.